vasilakisfil/SimpleAMS/README.md

     #when the lambda is called, it should return the array structure above
     self: ->(obj) { ["/api/v1/users/#{obj.id}", rel: :user] }
   },
-  #the meta data, same as the links data (available in adapters even for sinlge records)
+  #the meta data, same as the links data (available in adapters even for single records)
   metas: {
     type: ->(obj){ obj.employee? ? :employee : :user}
-    #meta can take arbiratry options as well
+    #meta can take arbitrary options as well
     authorization: :oauth, type: :bearer_token
   },
   #collection parameters, used only in ArrayRenderer